 - Sports sponsorship engages with the audience via an emotional connection.
 Advertising does not engage, it just annoys.

 We don't deny that a sports sponsorship can be challenging to deploy at first.
-In fact, a sports sponsorship is not a tool but a toolbox and therefore requires coordination within the company.
+A sports sponsorship is not a tool but a toolbox and therefore requires coordination within the company.
 Moreover, because of the emotional factor connected to a sports sponsorship, a brand needs to have clear storytelling.

-However, there are agencies like Drive that support brands exactly in doing that: from developing a sports marketing strategy to structuring a sports sponsorship with the right team in the right way.
+However, there are agencies that support brands exactly in doing that: from developing a sports marketing strategy to structuring a sports sponsorship with the right team in the right way.

 Conclusively, who is the winner between sports sponsorship and advertising?
 NBC and 21st Century Fox have already made plans to eliminate 50% of commercials shown during live television events to keep viewers from shying away.